 Equally, these challenges are balanced by a number of opportunities which can be built on to drive sustainable economic growth.
 These include: key regeneration schemes such as Chesterfield Waterside and Peak Resort starting on site; the strengthening of the town centre offer through the delivery of the Northern Gateway scheme and the redevelopment of the former Co-op building as a leisure destination; and longer term, the development of HS2 which has the potential to be a catalyst for significant residential and commercial development as well as attracting more visitors to the area.
-These opportunities, coupled with the area's distinctive strengths, provide real grounds for optimism about Chesterfield's future growth prospects.
+Collectively these developments present a real opportunity to put Chesterfield on a higher growth trajectory, starting to address the local 'jobs deficit' that has increased over a number of years as local employment creation has consistently lagged behind growth seen at the national scale.

 The Growth Strategy is 'evidence-based' and aims to demonstrate a clear link between the assessment of issues on the ground and actions taken by the Council.
 The scope of activities in the Economic Growth Programme is defined in response to the range of challenges and opportunities that the area faces (as highlighted above) whilst recognising the key roles played by other organisations and the private sector.
-The Council will continue to pursue a pro-active approach to growth, working positively with partners and prioritising its resources on activities where it can genuinely add value.
+The Council will continue to pursue a pro-active approach to growth, working closely with partners to ensure a joined-up approach to scheme delivery and prioritising its resources on activities where it can genuinely add value.

-The primary focus of this Strategy is about maximising economic opportunities for the benefit of local people and businesses.
-It seeks to identify those characteristics that make Chesterfield a great place to live, visit and grow a business, and then build on these to attract further investment, visitors and skilled workers to the area.
+The primary focus of this Strategy is about accelerating growth to maximise economic opportunities for the benefit of local people and businesses.
+It seeks to identify those characteristics that make Chesterfield a great place to live, visit and do business, and then build on these to attract further investment, visitors and skilled workers to the area.
 There is a clear focus throughout the strategy on inclusive growth to ensure that local people have the right skills to take advantage of the new jobs which are created.